Do you see your Video Doorbell flashing blue light?

 4. What to do if the Ring video doorbell light flashes longer than 3-4 hours?

-If Your Doorbell Light Flashes longer than 3-4 hours then that might be some underlying issue with the device that might need to be addressed.
+If Your Doorbell Light Flashes longer than 3-4 hours, there might be some underlying issue with the device that might need to be addressed.

 Try this troubleshooting to turn off the flashing:

-- Trigger an alert: There might be something wrong with the software or some unknown error.
+- Then, trigger an alert: Something might be wrong with the software or some unknown error.
 So try to trigger alerts using the orange button of the doorbell or mobile application of your Ring doorbell to make it work.

-- Check Ring Doorbell’s connection to the Wi-Fi Network: If your WiFi connection does not have a solid internet connection then your doorbell’s charging might not display properly.
-So you need to double-check your internet connection so that your doorbell can update the system when it’s fully charged.
+- Check Ring Doorbell’s connection to the Wi-Fi Network: If your Wi-Fi connection does not have a solid internet connection, then your doorbell’s charging might not display properly.
+So it would be best if you double-checked your internet connection so that your doorbell can update the system when it’s fully charged.

 - Be sure to do a firmware update if possible.

-- Call the Ring doorbell support for further help: If the issue is still unresolved then consider contacting the support center for further assistance in fixing your doorbell’s flash because there is a chance that some error in the hardware part of your doorbell.
+- Call the Ring doorbell support for further help: If the issue is still unresolved, consider contacting the support center for further assistance in fixing your doorbell’s flash because there is a chance of some error in the hardware part of your doorbell.

 - Make sure the doorbell receives sufficient power.

-I hope I was able to answer all your questions regarding the blue flashing lights of your Ring video doorbell.
+I hope I have answered all your questions regarding the blue flashing lights of your Ring video doorbell.
 Please feel free to ask in the comments below if you have anything else related to this topic.
-Thank you!